coda/packs-sdk/docs/guides/basics/data-types.md

 ## Formatting options

 Some value types and hints support additional formatting options.
-For example, `Number` types support a [`precision`][precision] option that controls how many decimal places to show, and `Currency` supports a `currencyCode` option that determine the currency symbol to show.
+For example, `Number` types support a [`precision`][precision] option that controls how many decimal places to show, and `Currency` supports a [`currencyCode`][currencyCode] option that determine the currency symbol to show.
 These options are set in a schema, and for a formula result this may meaning adding a `schema` property to the formula definition.

 === "Formula"